FiveN1/nymphaea/README.md

 - this will create an include directory that you can paste in your included files folder of your project.

 ## Example:
+This simple example will create a window with the text `Hello World!` in the middle.
+You can see the application/program is split into 3 stages.
+- Initilize/Create.
+In this stage sets the data of the program.

 ```c
 #include<stdio.h>